Skip to main content

 The Holly RE-3 School District provides public education at the elementary and secondary level to area children, along with day care and pre-school programs.

 Recreation opportunities are abundant in the Holly area.
-Along with the local school district which provides a wide variety of student activities and athletic events, town residents enjoy the availability of parks and ball fields, tennis courts, swimming pool, playgrounds, hunting and fishing, a movie theater, a youth center (The Corner), a senior and community center, and organized recreation programs and leagues.
+Along with the local school district which provides a wide variety of student activities and athletic events, town residents enjoy the availability of parks and ball fields, swimming pool, playgrounds, hunting and fishing, a movie theater, a senior and community center, and organized recreation programs and leagues.

 The Holly Days Blue Grass Festival is an annual three day free event held the second weekend of June.
 Holly Days events are sponsored by the Holly Commercial Club in celebration of Holly's survival of the great 1965 hundred year flood.